open-data/ckanext-power-bi/README.md

 If you are not using Power BI Multiple-Language Reports, you are able to enable locale support in this plugin.
 This will add Report ID fields for each supported locale.

-- Require Locales.
-Defaults to `None`, meaning that there will be no locale support other than the above Power BI Multiple-Language Reports. `True` means that all offered locales are required fields. `False` means that only the default locale is required, and all other locales are optional.
+- Enable internal i18n support.
+Specifies to use the multiple language fields instead of the Power BI Multiple-Language Reports.
+Use this if you are not translating your Reports in Power BI.

   *Required:* `False`

-  *Default:* `None`
+  *Default:* `False`

   ```
-  ckanext.power_bi.require_locales = True|False
+  ckanext.power_bi.internal_i18n = True
   ```

 - Offered Locales.
 A string list of supported locales.
 The CKAN Core ones will be used by default.